amitadate/EECS-371-KRR/README.md

 ## Knowledge Represented

-We have created a lot of user models (entire MSAI cohort, Omkar and a few professors).
-However, not all of them are represented with the same level of detail.
-The queries below mention which user models work for which query.
+1. User models of entire MSAI cohort, Omkar and some professors.
+(All of them are not represented with the same level of detail.
+The queries below mention which user models work for which query)

+2. Talks till the end of March along with the topics and dates of these talks.

+3. Expertise of students (The students mentioned in the group_suggestion query along with a few others).

+4. Academic interests of students.

+5. Expertise of professors and their research interests.

+6. Courses for the Winter and Spring quarters along with what the courses are in.

+7. Courses taken by students.

 For details on all the knowledge represented, please refer to the 'FactsFinal_mt3.krf' file.

 ## Event Recommender